xybu/cs590-nfv/experiments/suricata/README.md

 #### Docker + macvtap

 In Docker-vtap setting, the difference from Docker setup is that we create a macvtap of model "virtio" and mode "passthrough" to mirror the traffic arriving at host's enp34s0 NIC, and let Suricata in Docker inspect the traffic on the macvtap device.
+This is an "intermediate" setup between Docker setup and VM setup, because the cost of running macvtap is unavoidable in VM setup.

 ![Docker-vtap setup](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/diagrams/docker_vtap.svg)